In Grant Funds

 Grants available: Up to £15,000 but we welcome applications from projects of all sizes and amounts up to this maximum.

-Applications are invited from new projects, or projects expanding their reach to socially isolated adults, promoting social connectedness for older adults (aged 40+) in Buckinghamshire (excluding the Milton Keynes council area).
+Applications are invited from new or expanding projects promoting social connectedness for older adults (aged 40+) in Buckinghamshire (excluding the Milton Keynes council area).

-Social connectedness must be an intentional outcome of the project, rather than a positive side-effect of another activity and projects should be designed to engage participants on a longer term basis, rather than a one-off event.
+Social connectedness must be an intentional outcome of the project, rather than a positive side-effect of another activity.

 We welcome ‘Test and Learn’ projects intended to explore creative and innovative new ways of engaging and supporting the target audience.